-According to a new survey from Service Experts Heating and Air Conditioning, 94 percent of homeowners recognize that their furnace could give off deadly carbon monoxide gas, but greater than half don't do anything to prevent it from happening.
+According to a new survey from Service Experts Heating and Air Conditioning, 94 percent of homeowners recognize that their furnace could give off deadly carbon monoxide gas, but greater than half don't do anything to stop it from occurring.

 “Carbon monoxide is a colorless odorless gas that can be very harmful,” says Dr. Lance Broy.
 “Initial symptoms can be mistaken for the flu – you can have nausea and fatigue but actually can progress and cause organ damage or even death.”

-Any appliance in your home that consumes fuels like gas, oil, or wood – such as furnaces, water heaters, fireplaces or clothes dryers – has the opportunity to release carbon monoxide if the system is not running correctly or if it wasn’t installed appropriately.
+Any appliance in your home that consumes fuels like gas, oil, or wood – such as furnaces, water heaters, fireplaces or clothes dryers – has the opportunity to give off carbon monoxide if the system is not running properly or if it wasn’t installed appropriately.

 - Make sure that your furnace isn’t emitting carbon monoxide

-- Search for any other weird things that may compromise your safety
+- Look for any other weird things that could compromise your safety

 - Help you identify any additional areas where you may want to think about adding a carbon monoxide detector

-- Tune-up your system so that you know your equipment is working at its top efficiency, helping offer peace-of-mind that you’re in an ideal spot to potentially save money this winter
+- Tune-up your system so that you know your equipment is working at its peak efficiency, helping offer peace-of-mind that you’re in an ideal spot to potentially save money this winter

-It’s important to keep in mind that many furnace manufacturers might require annual furnace service to keep your system under their warranty.
-That’s where the pros at D.A.
-Bennett Service Experts Heating & Air Conditioning can help.
+It’s important to remember that many furnace manufacturers might require annual furnace service to keep your system under their warranty.
+That’s where the team at D.A.
+Bennett Service Experts can help.
 We’re here to help you have not only a comfortable home, but more importantly, a safe one.
 Give us a call at 518-205-3324 or set up an appointment with us online to learn more about carbon monoxide safety as we head in to the cooler months.